Revisiting and modeling power-law distributions in empirical outage data of power systems: Discussion

 \subsection{Potential explanations for heavy tails}

-These observations for unavailable duration distributions thus provide another perspective to understand the ubiquitous existence of heavy tails in power-grid systems.
+Since many outage measures are related to the duration of the outage events, these observations for unavailable duration distributions thus provide another perspective to understand the ubiquitous existence of heavy tails in power-grid systems.
 In the following, potential explanations of the underlying phenomena are presented.
+The explanations are structured in three sections; (i) discusses potential relation to SOC, (ii) discusses that to HOT, while (iii) is a summary, arguing for more analysis and the need for more detailed empirical data.

-(i) Empirical data of faulty electrical (and many other types) components are expected to show exponential repair time distributions \cite{duffey2019}.
-Thus, the heavy-tailed outage durations we observe in the databases mean the repair events should not always be independent.
+(i) Empirical data of faulty electrical (and many other types) components may show exponential distributions~\cite{duffey2019}, but in general had been described by lognormal, gamma or Weibull repair time distributions~\cite{4641852}.
+Furthermore, the heavy-tailed outage durations we observe in the databases may be the consequence of dependent events.
+In section \ref{sec:4B} we provide a power-spectral analysis, which shows power-law decaying auto-correlations for quite a proportion of the outage events.
 A possible explanation for the correlations among the repairs can be related to the limited capacity or availability of the maintenance staff/equipment within a region.
 Thus, the observed power laws can have a similar origin as those of the cascading blackout events themselves: self-organized criticality (SOC) \cite{bak1987,bak2013}, tuned by the competition of supply and demand, to the edge of a critical point \cite{carreras2000,dobson2007c}, which is optimal for the function of the whole economy \cite{stanley2002}.
 In other words, keeping too large a maintenance capacity is economically inefficient, while too small is dangerous for the function of the whole power grid, therefore the maintenance staff/resources of the system tune them to a SOC state as in the case of power production.
 One can naturally view the heavy tails in outage duration distributions as a direct result of the responses of maintenance resources to outages of different scales driven by SOC.